Earn your Bachelor of Science Degree in Nursing

 Yes, many nurses work full-time or have been out of school for an extended period of time.
 Most courses are offered every 8 weeks and you make take 1 or 2 courses each 8-week term.
 You may also elect to complete the program at a faster pace and may take up to 4 courses/semester for full-time study.

 Is there an application deadline?

 The University of Bridgeport admits on a rolling admission basis.
-You may be admitted to the RN to BSN completion program at 5 different start times per year: June, August, October, January, or March.
-We do not encourage students to start as a new student during the summer session.
+You may be admitted to the RN to BSN completion program at 6 different start times per year: Summer: May/July, Fall: August/October, Spring: January/March.
 If you are accepted but need to defer your start date, please contact admissions prior to registering for courses.